 - Verify that your application is 100% complete.
 You might think you've remembered everything, but to be sure, call the admission office or check your status online (most colleges will provide applicants with a web portal where they can send and receive information).

 - If you haven't already, visit your top schools and request an in-person interview.
 If you are unable to visit or interview, contact the admission office and ask good questions.
 Informed applicants tend to submit higher quality applications.

 - Don't stop building your college knowledge.
 Keep asking questions so you are prepared for decision time.

-- Keep up your grades.
+- Keep your grades up.
 You don't want to be the applicant with poor mid-year grade reports.
 Colleges tend to focus on how you are performing during senior year.
 Finish strong academically.
 Many colleges require you to submit a final grade report.

 - Update your application with any new information.
 If you have won an award, received a scholarship, or engaged in a meaningful learning experience, let an admission officer know.